HOME OF THE TYNE AND WEAR RDA GROUP!

 It took me almost ten years to recover from a serious injury.
-I couldn’t have done it without the help and support of Jane and Washington Riding Centre.
+Listening to a surgeon tell me that I might never walk again – never mind ride again… I couldn’t have done it without the help and support of Jane and Washington Riding Centre.

 Lying in a hospital bed might be time to reflect on life and the meaning of it all.
 I’d love to have done that and would have done but for the excruciating pain.
 Three broken bones in my leg, a cracked kneecap and assorted damaged ligaments and tendons make quiet reflection impossible.
 I wish I could say that some amazing act of equestrian heroism had landed me in the Complex Fracture Ward at the Q.E. or I was there because I had attempted some enormously difficult challenge on my horse and had come to terrible grief and the horse had, well, ended up on me.
 Well, no – I was knocked over by my dog.